McParen/croatoan/doc/slime.md

 ```

 The user should now see a blank terminal window with the cursor placed
 at the top left corner.
-Time to connect to it from slime, form within
+Time to connect to it from slime, from within
 emacs run:

 ```